 This payment structure also applies to Statutory Adoption Pay (SAP).

-This can be paid for one or two weeks, though your employer may offer more time off.
+This can be paid for one or two weeks, though your employer may offer more time off and higher pay rates.

 Be either the baby’s father, the husband or partner of the mother or adopter (this includes same-sex partners), the child’s adopter, the intended parent (if you’re having a baby through a surrogacy arrangement)